reagento/dishka/docs/concepts.rst

 If the same dependency is requested multiple times within a single scope, then the same instance is returned (you can disable it for each dependency separately).
 A created dependency is kept until you exit the scope.
 And at that moment, it is not just dropped away, but the corresponding finalization steps are done.
+The finalization of dependencies runs in reverse creation order.
 You can enter same scope multiple times concurrently so that to have multiple instances of objects you can work with simultaneously.

 Each object can depend on other objects from the same or previous scopes.